gillarkod/panopuppet/README.md

 Recommended to use virtualenv (+ virtualenvwrapper)

+#### Problems with python-ldap python 3 fork.
+I had some issues installing python-ldap using the python3 fork on a RHEL6 server Here are some of the issues I had...
+ * missing dependencies - yum install python-devel openldap-devel cyrus-sasl-devel
+ * GCC not compiling...
+Follow instructions here... http://bugs.python.org/issue21121

 ### Installation
 I have yet to write proper instructions for installing this mod_wsgi or mod_uwsgi.
 This is something that will come...